 • a large, totally secure fenced-in yard with doggie-door access

 • and, of course, lots of cuddles and kisses

 I'm now retired, so I can be home 24/7 with your dog to make sure he's comfortable and feels loved.
 Families with more than one dog are welcome.
-I live alone in a quiet neighborhood, with my newest adoption, 13-year-old Tobey.
-A sweet miniature poodle who is still settling in.
+I live alone in a quiet neighborhood, with my newest adoption, 14-year-old Tobey, a sweet miniature poodle who came to live with me a year ago.
 (Brewster, who is in my profile pic, crossed over the rainbow bridge.
 He is dearly missed!)
-My sister and Coco (8-year old Chihuahua) are staying with me for awhile.
+My sister and Coco (9-year old Chihuahua) are staying with me right now.